ehfuzzz/Mile-Buy-Club/README.md

 - Turborepo
 - ESLint & Prettier

-### Flight Provider Capabilities
+### Flight Provider Strategy

-The stack now supports both award searches _and_ cash fares:

-- **SeatsAero** and **Point.Me** surface real-time award inventory with miles, taxes/fees, and segment metadata.
-Each provider also publishes an estimated *points + cash* blend so travelers can see how much cash would be due if they offset a portion of the miles.
-- **Kiwi (Tequila API)** delivers paid inventory, including historically cheap cash fares, cabin data, and deep links for booking.
+Mile Buy Club now focuses exclusively on award availability surfaced through **SeatsAero**.
+Their API powers watcher runs and seeded award examples with detailed segment metadata, taxes/fees, and optional *points + cash* blends so travelers understand the full out-of-pocket cost.

+All requests hit the SeatsAero **partner** API using the required `Partner-Authorization` header with the provided key (`pro_34GoHwfqK5fP3esJgqAhxv4cOmj`).
+The integration defaults to the partner base URL (`https://seats.aero/partnerapi`) so live deal polling and on-demand flight searches run against the real-time award feed.

-Watcher jobs merge these sources into unified deals with detailed pricing options (award-only, points + cash, and full cash) so users without large mileage balances can still act on attractive bargains.
-Each watcher run now evaluates every pricing path independently and cross-checks seat availability—expired or sold-out itineraries are removed automatically so only live inventory triggers alerts.
+Watcher jobs normalise the SeatsAero payloads into unified deals that include award pricing and hybrid cash offsets.
+Each run cross-checks seat availability so expired or sold-out itineraries are removed automatically before alerts are sent.

 ### Deal Dashboards